-Oakland, California Goes to Bat for Evicted Family, in a Big Way
+City Sues Oakland Landlords for Bulldozing Family

 OAKLAND, Calif.
-(CN) — Oakland, California has sued the owners of a two-story house who tore down part of it while a disabled tenant and his son were living inside.
+(CN) — Oakland, California, has sued the two landlords who tore down part of their two-story house while a disabled tenant and his son were living inside.

 The city claims in Alameda County Court that property owners Eugene Gorelik and Jessica Sawczuk illegally evicted 65-year-old Jahahara Alkebulan-Ma’at last year from the house where he had lived for 22 years, and told him to be out by Christmas Day.